-Problem Cause) Remedy Abrasion Long-time operations c wear and reduces the t fork.
+Problem Cause Remedy Abrasion Long-time operations c wear and reduces the t fork.
+Inspection for thickness · Wear limit : Must be s thickness hickness of the s is needed.
 If the measured value is below the wear limit, replace fork.
-Inspection for thickness · Wear limit: Must be sthickness 90% of fork Distortion ' ' If the measured value exceeds the allowance, replace fork.
-Fatigue Fatigue failure may result from the fatigue crack even though the stress to fork is below the static strength of the fork.
-Therefore, a daily inspection should be done. • Crack on the fork heel. • Crack on the fork weldments.
-Repair fork by expert.
+Distortion Forks are bent out of shape by a number of reasons such as overloading, glancing blows against walls and objects, and picking up load unevenly. • Difference in fork tip height Fork length (mm) Height difference (mm) equal or below 1200 3 above 1200 6 If the measured value exceeds the allowance, replace fork.
+Fatigue Fatigue failure may resifatigue crack even thou fork is below the static sfork.
+Therefore, a daily should be done. • Crack on the fork hee. • Crack on the fork well. gh the stress to strength of the inspection Repair fork by expert.
 In case of excessive distortion, replace fork.